Skip to main content

 Resolves To

-For example, you want to refer to a set of values derived from the DIM_CUSTOMER_REF_LINK node in the join query in STG_NATION without creating a link between the nodes in the graph.
-You could write this in WHERE statement:
+You want to reference a set of values from the DIM_CUSTOMER_REF_LINK Node in the STG_NATION query without creating a link between the Nodes:

 FROM {{ ref('WORK', 'NATION') }} "NATION"